It’s important to be aware of sexually transmitted infections (STIs).

 If you’re pregnant, they can be more dangerous and may harm you or your baby.
 You will be offered a blood test for hepatitis B, HIV and syphilis as part of your antenatal care, usually by a midwife before 10 weeks gestation.

-There are certain scenarios in which you are more likely to be at risk of testing positive for an infection that isn’t routinely tested for during pregnancy.
-If you think you or your baby might be at risk from any of these infections, speak to your midwife, maternity team or GP.
+Not all STIs are routinely tested for during pregnancy.
+If you think you or your baby might be at risk , speak to your midwife, maternity team or GP.

 If you have any concerns regarding sexually transmitted infections, you can self-refer to a local sexual health clinic or GP.
 Many STIs can affect the health of your baby during pregnancy and after birth.